 Implementation time is largely predicated on the scope of the problems you are trying to solve, the departments that will be involved and the internal resources that you will be able to allocate to the project.

 While it is true that you need to choose a solution that meets your business requirements, it is even more critical that the solution is implemented successfully.
 There are many horror stories around ERP solution failures, not necessarily tied to product choice, but to the subsequent implementation of the software.
-Incomplete requirements, unrealistic timelines and inadequate resource allocation often contribute to the failure of an ERP solution.
+Incomplete requirements, unrealistic timelines and inadequate resource allocation often contribute to the failure of an ERP solution (SyteLine software).

 In addition to choosing an implementation partner that understands your business, make sure you are allocating the right internal resources to the project.